learn-co-curriculum/dsc-hadoop-mapreduce-recap/README.md

 # Hadoop MapReduce Recap

+### Objectives

+- Reviewing Hadoop MapReduce Code in Java to further see the difference in PySpark

 ### Glossary

-- primary node :
-- secondary node
-- task
+- primary node : Primary node in a haddop cluster is responsible for delegating where to store files, health status check of secondary nodes, and job tracking.
+There is only one primary node for each cluster.
+- secondary node : Secondary node, or worker node is where the jobs are ran.
+Secondary node receives job information from the primary node.
+There can be multiple secondary nodes per cluster.

 ### Introduction